 U.S. Plane Goes Down In Afghanistan, Prompting Wave Of Questions, Contradictions

-A plane crashed Monday in Afghanistan's eastern Ghazni province, and within hours, a swarm of conflicting reports has coalesced around the wreckage.
+A plane crashed Monday in Afghanistan's eastern Ghazni province, and within hours, a swarm of conflicting reports had coalesced around the wreckage.

 According to a U.S. official, the plane was a small American fixed-wing aircraft with two people on board, both of whom died in the crash.
 The official told NPR that the plane went down because of mechanical problems.